Ayconey/HydroponicSystems/README.md

 After this step, a PostgreSQL database should be set up at localhost:5432 along with the API application at localhost:8000.

 # Description of Endpoints
-The entire description is provided under localhost.
+The entire description use localhost as examples.
 ## Login and Registration
 User authentication and authorization are done using dj_rest_auth.